Powerful Visible Patterned Events

 They need to build trust.

-Some people who are thinking about some longer-term issues and some equity considerations think that Israel should very intentionally and clearly have interactions, make commitments, and send messages now that give the Palestinian people who live there the sense that the long-term goal is to have the country be Peaceful and respectful for everyone who lives there, and to have the government of Israel do the right things to make that future a possibility.
+Some people who are thinking about some longer-term issues and some equity considerations think that Israel should very intentionally and clearly have interactions, make commitments, and send messages now that give the Palestinian people who live there the sense that the long-term goal is to have the country be Peaceful and respectful for everyone who lives there, and to have the government of Israel very directly do the right things to make that future a possibility.

 That message about future interactions and future peaceful intent is the right thing to do.
 It should involve making some commitments on some key issues, like additional settlements, and then absolutely and clearly keeping them.